 The WAVE from EcoFlow is a next-generation portable air conditioner that offers longer-lasting cool air.
 Depending on your battery, you can keep it running for up to twelve hours at a time without recharging.

-The WAVE optimizes performance thanks to the unique way it switches between fan and cooling settings as it operates.
+The WAVE optimises performance thanks to the unique way it switches between fan and cooling settings as it operates.
 And, EcoFlow has designed the WAVE to redirect water from the heating tube.
 The result is prolonged run time and a cool space that stays perfectly dry.

 Is It Better to Run the AC Continuously or in Intervals?